21 SMTP Response Codes That You Need To Know

-You’ll find that in most cases, you probably won’t need to take any action.
+You’ll find that in most cases, email response codes probably won’t require you to take any action.

 However, if you receive an SMTP error due to an invalid address or permanent failure, then it’s going to be a good idea to remove the failed addresses from your email list so you don’t repeatedly send to the same bad email addresses in the future.
 This is because sending to bad email addresses will tarnish your sender reputation.